sambaiga/AWRGNILM/README.md

 - seaborn
 - nptdms

-## Reproducible Research
+## Usage

+1. Preprocess the data for a specific dataset.
+Note: the data directory provided includes preprocessed data for the two datasets LILAC and PLAID.
-To replicate experiment results you can run the run_experiments code in the src repository
+2. To replicate experiment results you can run the `run_experiments.py` code in the src directory.

+Feel free to open an issue with any questions.

+## Acknowledgement